cjpatton/draft-hoypat-httpbis-message-signatures-ekm/draft-hoypat-httpbis-message-signatures-ekm.md

 binds the signed message to the underlying TLS channel, thereby ensuring the signature is never accepted outside of that channel.

+> OPEN ISSUE Would it be better do define exported key material as a signature
+> parameter instead of as a derived component?

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}